Reclaim the streets !

 filmed by over 100 media activists (68’, 2000)

-, an account of events in Seattle in 1999, during the protests against the WTO.
+This Is What Democracy Looks like, an account of events in Seattle in 1999, during the protests against the WTO.

 A captivating implementation of a counter-informative image factory, the film captures the raw energy of the protests, the vibrant and powerful life of the anti-globalization multitude, the unity and multiplicity of demands, the alliance between activists from southern countries and local activists, and the historical resonance of the event.